dazingwill/CSCI572/README.md

 ## Assignment 2

-a web crawler to download web pages from the pre-selected news websites.
+A web crawler to download web pages from the pre-selected news websites.

 https://github.com/dazingwill/WebCrawler